Career Timeline of Chris Hughes: Major Achievements and Milestones

 March 2009: Named Entrepreneur in Residence at General Catalyst

-In March 2009, Chris Hughes was named Entrepreneur in Residence at General Catalyst, a Cambridge, Massachusetts, venture-capital firm.
+In March 2009, Chris Hughes was named Entrepreneur in Residence at General Catalyst, a venture-capital firm in Cambridge, Massachusetts.

-In July 2010, UNAIDS appointed Chris Hughes to a 17-member "High Level Commission" focused on HIV prevention programs.
+In July 2010, UNAIDS (Joint United Nations Programme on HIV/AIDS) appointed Chris Hughes to a 17-member "High Level Commission" tasked with spearheading a social and political action campaign for effective HIV prevention programs.

-March 2012: Purchases Majority Stake in The New Republic
+March 2012: Purchases majority stake in The New Republic magazine

-In March 2012, Chris Hughes purchased a majority stake in The New Republic magazine and became the publisher and executive chairman, also serving as editor-in-chief.
+In March 2012, Chris Hughes purchased a majority stake in The New Republic magazine, becoming the publisher and executive chairman.

 2012: Becomes Publisher and Editor-in-Chief of The New Republic